-This is a meritocratic pattern, but it could be much more inclusive.
-The inequality of opportunities in higher education and training can be explained by the poverty factor: growing up in a poor household limits a person's chances of gaining qualifications by 14 to 1 (see book p.
+This is a meritocratic pattern, but it could be Catalonia is much more inclusive.
+The inequality opportunities in higher education and training can meritocratic be explained by the poverty factor: growing up in pattern which a poor household limits a person's chances of gaining qualifications by 14 to 1 (see book p.
 134-143).
 Inadequate and inefficient policy on grants and scholarships does not help to level out the educational playing field in terms of income.

-Catalonia is structured in a meritocratic pattern which excludes poor households
+of structured in a excludes poor households